bentasker/RemoveAMP/README.md

 Known Limitations
 ------------------

-The current version of the Greasemonkey script doesn't append any hashes to the script it injects.
-So sites running certain Content-Security-Policies may well refuse to run it (and trigger a warning in console, as well as to the report-uri, if defined).
+Depending on your choice of browser and extension (TamperMonkey on Chrome is unaffected,for example) some sites running certain Content-Security-Policies may well refuse to run the ant-amp code (and trigger a warning in console, as well as to the report-uri, if defined).